Skip to content

 • an optional DBNet head for full detection mode

-The default page pipeline uses the segmentation-only path because Koharu already gets layout boxes from PP-DocLayoutV3.
+The default page pipeline uses the segmentation-only path because Koharu already gets text blocks from comic-text-bubble-detector.
 That means Koharu combines:

-• one model that is good at page structure
+• one model that is good at page-level region detection

 • one model that is good at pixel-level text foreground

-This is a better fit for cleanup than relying on boxes alone.
+That is a much better fit for cleanup than relying on boxes alone.

 OCR: multimodal decoding from image crops to text tokens

 PaddleOCR-VL is a compact vision-language model.
-The official architecture description says it combines:
+The published architecture combines:

 • a NaViT-style dynamic-resolution visual encoder